Hepta-Col/AutoGrad-in-Cpp/README.md

 Includes linear layer implementation.
 More blocks (like convolution block) could be added if needed.

 ## Modules: [modules.h](./sources/includes/modules_decl.h)
 Includes 3-layer MLP implementation.
-More blocks (like CNN) could be added if needed.
+More modules (like CNN) could be added if needed.

 ## Optimizers: [optims.h](./sources/includes/optims_decl.h)
 The implementation of optimizer is on another computer but I have no access to it currently.
 This part is cleared and left blank temporarily.
 You are welcomed to contribute code!